Manage In-Database Connections

 4. Select OK.

-See Connect In-DB Tool to learn how to create and manage In-DB connections and use them in a workflow.
-See Supported Data Sources and File Formats for more on the data platforms and databases you can connect to.
+Refer to Connect In-DB Tool to learn how to create and manage In-DB connections and use them in a workflow.
+Refer to Supported Data Sources and File Formats for more on the data platforms and databases you can connect to.

 Alteryx also supports standard database connections.
-See Manage Data Connections.
+Refer to Manage Data Connections.